CBorowski-dev/docs-operaton-org/content/user-guide/testing/assert-examples.md

 ## Task: hasCandidateGroup

 Assert that a task is is currently waiting to be assigned to a user of the specified candidate group.

 ```java
 assertThat(task).hasCandidateGroup("human-resources-department");
 ```

-Note that (in line with Camunda's interpretation of the term 'candidate') **assigned** tasks will not pass this assertion.
+Note that (in line with Operaton's interpretation of the term 'candidate') **assigned** tasks will not pass this assertion.
 However, the next assertion discussed here, would pass:

 ## Task: hasCandidateGroupAssociated

 Assert the expectation that a task is currently associated to the specified candidate group - no matter whether it is already assigned to a specific user or not.

 ```java